pramodprajapatcse/metacrafter-ETH-AVAX-Module-3/README.md

     npx hardhat compile
     ```

-### Deployment

-1. Deploy the contract to a local or test Ethereum network:
+* Deploy the contract to a local or test Ethereum network:
     ```bash
     truffle migrate
     ```